Why does my cat stare at me like I owe them money?

 WHY YOUR CAT LOOKS EXTRA JUDGY SOMETIMES

 Predictability matters.
-If breakfast happens at 8 on weekdays and at noon on weekends, expect side eye.
+If breakfast happens at 8 on weekdays and at noon on weekends, expect side-eye.

 THE SNARKY PLAN THAT TAMES THE STARE

-Pay for calm, not chaos.
+Reward calm, not chaos.
 Treat when they sit and slow blink.
 No treat when they lock eyes and tap the glass.

 WHEN TO WORRY